 Even your sleep-deprived brain has some sort of productivity window you can stay more or less focused within.
 Some sleep experts suggest that it opens up about an hour after awakening and closes a couple of hours after, giving you enough time to get the most important things done.
 After that, you can take on tasks that don’t require your full dedication and work through them at a slower pace.

 If there’s anything you can delegate to your subordinate or kindly ask your co-worker to do for you, do that.
 However, be careful with determining which tasks can be delegated and which have the top priority.

 6. Use Caffeine Strategically

 Caffeinated beverages are the easiest way to get through the working day after a sleepless night.

 But make sure that you consume them wisely.

-The invigorating effect of caffeine lies in its ability to bind with the adenosine receptors in your brain.
+The invigorating effect of caffeine lies in its ability to bind to the adenosine receptors in your brain.
 Adenosine is one of the main inhibitory neurotransmitters and its job is to induce sleepiness.
 After sleep, the levels of adenosine drop and you feel energetic.
 With caffeine, though, you only feel energetic while it inhibits adenosine.

 - Split your intake into small doses.
-It’s better to drink a small cup of americano every 3-4 hours than a Grande Flat White with double espresso at once.
+It’s better to drink a small cup of Americano every 3-4 hours than a Grande Flat White with double espresso at once.
 With small servings, you can maintain a stable level of caffeine in your blood and hence, be consistently alert.